atmina/formbuilder/README.md

 function to [register](https://react-hook-form.com/api/useform/register/) an input.
 It also exposes RHF functions via field-level methods, e.g. `$setValue`.
 These methods are prefixed with `$` to prevent potential conflicts with form data members.

-## Compatibility with `useForm`

-Currently, `useFormBuilder` is almost compatible with `useForm`.
-This means you get the entire bag of tools provided by `useForm`, in addition to the `fields` API.
-This provides an escape hatch for use cases not yet covered by `useFormBuilder`.
-However, future versions of the library may see us diverging further from `useForm` in an effort to streamline this API and increase its type-safety.

 ```tsx
 import { useFormBuilder } from '@atmina/formbuilder';